JoyfulReaper/TextEngineCPP/README.md

 If you find this useful or fun feel free to get me something from my Amazon wishlist :) http://amzn.com/w/2Y6UMLRG23W6W

 TextEngine is the biggest project that I have worked on, and I have had fun learning while implementing it.
 That said while I try to produce the best code it may not be perfect.
-If you have any suggestions on coding style or any comments about how the engine code have been implemented better I would love to hear your critisim and you can contact me at the above email address.
+If you have any suggestions on coding style or any comments about how the engine could have been implemented better I would love to hear your critisim and you can contact me at the above email address.
 I hope you have as much fun adventuring with TextEngine as I did working on it!

 Dependencies
 ============